 I’m six years old and my parents have just purchased a new fridge.
 They bring it in to our tight Bloor West Village kitchen only to discover it doesn’t fit in the space available for it.
 Tensions rise.
 They begin arguing.
-I walk into the kitchen, put my hands on my hips, look up at them with an alleged “deeply concerned look” on my face and ask “What’s my matter here?”
+I walk into the kitchen, put my hands on my hips, look up at them with an alleged “deeply concerned look” and ask “What’s my matter here?”

-1) That I have a knack for picking up on other peoples’ tension
+- That I have a knack for picking up on other peoples’ tension

-2) That I have a tendency to take responsibility for other peoples’ tension
+- That I have a tendency to take responsibility for other peoples’ tension

-3) That I can play a role in helping people resolve tension
+- That I can play a role in helping people resolve tension

-4) That I have the ability to dispel tension simply by being a source of amusement to others
+- That I have the ability to dispel tension simply by being a source of amusement to others

 I’ve never had a hard time seeing the best in people or doing what I can to help them see the best in themselves.
 A friend recently said of me at a dinner party, “when she’s rooting for you, you really believe it” and it’s true.
 I don’t know any other way to be.
 I love people and want to support people so hard it hurts me sometimes.
 Because in a quest for seeing only the best in people I’ve often sacrificed seeing the worst.

 There’s a podcast I really like called Invisibilia and it’s essentially an exploration of things unseen.
-In the episode called Mirror touch, the hosts interview a woman named Amanda who can physically feel what other people are feeling.
+In the episode called Mirror touch, the hosts interview a woman who can physically feel what other people are feeling.
 Listening to this woman – who has essentially become a recluse because it’s too difficult for her to leave the house in her condition – had me in tears of recognition on the TTC.
-Don’t get me wrong, I am not this woman, I am perfectly capable of leaving the house (most days!), but if there’s one thing I’ve struggled with throughout my life it’s the inability to differentiate my own pain and struggle and the pain and struggle of those around me.
+Don’t get me wrong, I am not this woman, I am perfectly capable of leaving the house (most days!), but if there’s one thing I’ve struggled with throughout my life it’s the inability to differentiate my own pain and the pain of those around me.

 Women are taught from a very early age how to take care of people.
 We’re given tiny plastic humans and expected to feed them and rock them to sleep.
 There have been so many people in my life that I’ve felt obligated to feed and rock to sleep, thinking that even if I sacrificed my own food and rest, it would all come back to me in return for my efforts.
 Much of the time it didn’t.
 But I stuck to it, assuming that in relieving the pain of others I could relieve my own pain too.
 I wrote in my journal once, “treat others better than you want to be treated,” thinking I was clever for out-kind-ing the original saying.
 Reading that now makes me feel sick to my stomach having learned that it didn’t always work out so well for me.